MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-experience.md

 <!--/Scope-->
 <!--Description-->
 Specifies whether to allow the user to delete the workplace account using the workplace control panel.
-If the device is Azure Active Directory joined and MDM enrolled (e.g. auto-enrolled), then disabling the MDM unenrollment has no effect.
+If the device is Azure Active Directory joined and MDM enrolled (e.g., auto-enrolled), then disabling the MDM unenrollment has no effect.

 > [!NOTE]
 > The MDM server can always remotely delete the account.